It’s one of the oldest and most iconic skyscrapers in the Biggle Apple, and that means something.

 28. The building contains 3,862 exterior windows and is decorated with numerous steel ornaments, including steel eagles on the 61st floor which refers to the United States’ national bird.

-29. Walter Chrysler used to occupy the 69th and 70th floor of his building as a private residence.
+29. Walter Chrysler used to occupy the 69th and 70th floors of his building as a private residence.
 This was later converted and is now home to a dental clinic.
 Remarkably, the floors still contain the original bathroom and Chrysler’s gym (which he hardly used).

 30. The city’s elite used to gather in a private club referred to as the “Cloud Club.”
 This was located on the 66th, 67th, and 68th floors.
 It was extremely luxurious with marble staircases, granite columns, and loads of art deco ornaments.
 The club was eventually closed in the late 1970s.